Luciano Spalletti's appointment as the new manager of Italy has been made public, assuming the role subsequent to Roberto Mancini's departure.

 Mancini returned to the club in 2014, but his second coming proved far less successful, and he would not add to the silverware won during his first spell.

 During that second spell, Inter were sanctioned under UEFA Financial Fair Play Regulations.
 Mancini spent less than two years at the club and returned an overall win percentage of just 46.75% as opposed to 61.95% in his first reign.

 Legendary status at Sampdoria

-Mancini formed a legendary strike partnership with fellow Italy international Gianluca Vialli with the pairing nicknamed "I Gemelli del Gol" or the Goal Twins.
+Mancini formed a legendary strike partnership with fellow Italy international Gianluca Vialli with the pairing nicknamed 'I Gemelli del Gol' or the Goal Twins.

 Playing for and managing Italy

 Italy had hit rock bottom with their humiliating failure to qualify for the 2018 World Cup.
-He was handed a two-year deal with an automatic extension to be activated if Mancini could guide Italy to the 2020 European Championships.
+He was handed a two-year deal with an automatic extension to be activated if Mancini could guide Italy to the 2020 European Championship.

-Under Mancini, Italy achieved its longest competitive international winning streak.
+Under Mancini, Italy achieved their longest competitive international winning streak.
 The Azzurri won 11 straight matches under Mancini between 2019 and 2020 before a 1-1 draw against Bosnia-Herzegovina in the UEFA Nations League brought that run to an end.